 I recently had a conversation with an acquaintance from an online moms group that I am a member of.
-She has a daughter a week older than Maverick.
-She is married to an Equine Surgeon at a large Equine Clinic in California….Needless to say, he’s making MORE than enough for them to live quite comfortably.
+She is married to an Equine Surgeon at a large Equine Clinic in Kentucky….Needless to say, he’s making MORE than enough for them to live quite comfortably.
 In a thread about how other moms save money for their families, she asked me(in response to my list of things) “How can you stand to live so…thriftily…” The undertones were more than obvious.
 What she was really asking was “How can you stand to be so poor?”
 That comment kind of stung.

 According to the country’s standard, yes we are technically “poor”.
 According to someones list of numbers, as a family of 3 we live well below the poverty line.
 However, I firmly believe that being “poor” is a state of mind.
 We aren’t poor.
 We are blessed.

 We have food on our table, gas in our vehicles, clothes on our backs…in reality, what more can you ask for?
 We are blessed every day with things that honestly, I consider people poor if they never get to experience.